-- 1. Any board member may nominate themselves or a fellow board member to one or more of the officer positions sending communication ahead of the board meeting to the Chair, or nomination(s) may occur the morning of the meeting at the first call for candidates. - 2.
-Once a board member is nominated for an officer position, they may withdraw their name from nomination at any time before the ballot is cast. - 3.
-After the second call for candidates, candidates will be asked to give their "campaign speech" stating their qualifications and why they wish to run for the position.
-They may also say a few words immediately preceding the election, if they wish. - 4.
-The election will be held at the end of the board meeting. - 5.
-Order of elections will be Chair, Vice Chair, Secretary, and Treasurer. - 6.
-In the event that an individual is nominated for more than one officer position, they may stand for each officer position until elected or the election process is completed. - 7.
-Once a candidate is elected to an officer position, his/her name is automatically withdrawn from nomination for other officer positions. - 8.
-There will be a secret written ballot for all elections, unless there is only one candidate. - 9.
-Board officer terms will be three years, starting July 1st, 2022.
-The maximum term for each officer position is two (2) terms, equaling six (6) years. - 10.
+- Annual election of Board Officers will be conducted at the first meeting of the board after the end 1. of the fiscal year, i.e. after the 30th of June. - 2.
+Any board member may nominate themselves or a fellow board member to one or more of the officer positions sending communication ahead of the board meeting to the Chair, or nomination(s) may occur at the call for candidates during the meeting. - 3.
+Once a board member is nominated for an officer position, they may withdraw their name from nomination at any time before the ballot is cast. - 4.
+After the second call for candidates (if needed), candidates will be asked to give their "campaign speech" stating their qualifications and why they wish to run for the position.
+They may also say a few words immediately preceding the election, if they wish. - 5.
+The election will be held at the end of the board meeting. - 6.
+Order of elections will be Chair, Vice Chair, Secretary, and Treasurer. - 7.
+In the event that an individual is nominated for more than one officer position, they may stand for each officer position until elected or the election process is completed. - Once a candidate is elected to an officer position, his/her name is automatically withdrawn from 8. nomination for other officer positions. - 9.
+Voting will be done in a manner that no board member knows who voted for whom. - Board officer terms will be three years, with the term starting at the beginning of the fiscal year, 10. the 1st of July.
+The maximum term for each officer position is two (2) terms, equaling six (6) years. - 11.
 In the event there is an out of cycle officer vacancy, the Chair will appoint an interim officer to complete the term.